Circuit Technology Center

 3. Soldering

 Precision soldering is vital to modern repair operations.
 Repair technicians can't get by with the traditional soldering tools that were commonly used as recently as a few years ago.
-They need the very best soldering irons that are highly controlled, ergonomically designed, and feature a wide assortment of small tips.
+They need the best soldering irons that are highly controlled, ergonomically designed, and feature a wide assortment of small tips.

 4. Component Removal Tools

 Today's expanding variety of large and small components requires an array of special-use tools and methods for safe, efficient component removal.
 These tools generally use either conductive heating (by contact), convective heating (by hot gas), or infrared heating (by focused infrared lamps.)
-Each method has its own advantages and disadvantages depending on the particular application.
+Each method has its advantages and disadvantages depending on the particular application.

 5. Preheating Station